corda/corda/docs/source/design/doorman-admin-ui/design.md

 Note that a private installation of JIRA for 10 users (perpetual license) costs USD 10;  25 users costs USD 2,500.

 ## Final recommendation

-- Proceed to Technical Design stage
+- Proceed to DevOps implementation

-## TECHNICAL DESIGN
+##